coderefinery/git-intro/content/merging.md

   us to test it before it becomes "live".
 * Now, we want to bring that change into the "main" branch.
 * We will find it's not that hard!
-But you do have to keep track of the steps and make sure that you work very precisely.
+But you do have to keep track of the steps and make sure that you are careful about where a change is added.

 ## Exercise